ROCm/MIOpen/README.md

 MIOpen provides an optional pre-compiled kernels package to reduce the startup latency.
 These precompiled kernels comprise a select set of popular input configurations and will expand in future release to contain additional coverage.

+Note that all compiled kernels are locally cached in the folder `$HOME/.cache/miopen/`, so precompiled kernels reduce the startup latency only for the first execution of a neural network.
+Precompiled kernels do not reduce startup time on subsequent runs.

 To install the kernels package for your GPU architecture, use the following command:

 ```